ExpressVPN vs CyberGhost: Head to Head Comparison in Canada

 CyberGhost’s monthly subscription

-ExpressVPN accepts multiple payment methods.
+ExpressVPN accepts multiple payment methods in Canada.
 It accepts payments via Credit Card (VISA, Master Card, American Express, etc.), PayPal, Bitcoin, and multiple payment processors, including Alipay, Union Pay, iDeal, Webmoney GiroPay, and Yandex money.

 ExpressVPN does offer a 30-day unconditional money-back guarantee program.
-If you are unsatisfied with the service, you can claim back your credit within a 30-day period, and they will honor it.
+If you are unsatisfied with the service in Canada, you can claim back your credit within a 30-day period, and they will honor it.

-While CyberGhost’s monthly subscription is more expensive than ExpressVPN at $12.99/mo, its longer-period subscriptions are much cheaper.
-With 1 year subscription available for $3.74/mo and $4.75/mo, it is easily the cheapest VPN among the two and the winner of this round.
+While CyberGhost’s monthly subscription is more expensive than ExpressVPN at CA$16.75/mo, its longer-period subscriptions are much cheaper.
+With 1 year subscription available for CA$4.82/mo and CA$6.12/mo, it is easily the cheapest VPN among the two and the winner of this round.

-CyberGhost accepts three different payment methods.
-It accepts payments via Credit Card (VISA, Master Card, American Express, etc.), PayPal, and bitcoin.
+CyberGhost accepts three different payment methods in Canada.
+It accepts payments via Credit Card (VISA, Master Card etc.), PayPal, and bitcoin.

 CyberGhost also takes the lead in this department with an astonishing 45-day money-back guarantee on longer-term plans, while ExpressVPN offers only a 30-day money-back guarantee.

-Both ExpressVPN and CyberGhost offer a distinct lineup of features.
+Both ExpressVPN and CyberGhost offer a distinct lineup of features in Canada.
 Let’s take a look at ExpressVPN features first.

-ExpressVPN offers features for all types of users.
+ExpressVPN offers features for all types of users in Canada.
 You can see a screenshot of the ExpressVPN Windows application that we tested.
 Needless to say, that is it is user-friendly and easy to use.
-We will discuss below a few of the features that come with this VPN provider.
+We will discuss below a few of the features that come with this VPN provider in Canada.

 Just another name for Internet Kill Switch.
 This feature will disconnect your whole device from the internet in case of VPN disconnection due to some reason.
-Network lock will ensure your real identity and IP address are not leaked over the internet while your device is not connected to the VPN.
+Network lock will ensure your real identity and IP address are not leaked over the internet while your device is not connected to the VPN in Canada.

-This feature will allow you to split the internet connection into two different tunnels.
+This feature will allow you to split the internet connection into two different tunnels in Canada.
 One of the tunnels will carry your VPN traffic, and the other one will carry your local internet service provider traffic.
-This is a convenient feature if you wish to not use a VPN tunnel for all of your applications on the device.
+This is a convenient feature if you wish to not use a VPN tunnel for all of your applications on the device in Canada.

 Think of it as an ExpressVPN application but for browser only.
-This extension will allow you to connect and disconnect VPN directly from the browser without using your device’s application.
+This extension will allow you to connect and disconnect VPN directly from the browser without using your device’s application in Canada.

-ExpressVPN offers the Smart DNS service.
+ExpressVPN offers the Smart DNS service in Canada.
 By default, it is integrated into every ExpressVPN premium subscription.
-It lets you unblock popular streaming services on complicated devices such as Router, Roku, PS4, Xbox, etc.
+It lets you unblock popular streaming services on complicated devices such as Router, Roku, PS4, Xbox, etc in Canada.

-Not many VPN providers offers an application for the router.
+Not many VPN providers offers an application for the router in Canada.
 This is surely a great plus point for ExpressVPN.
-This application allows you to easily connect VPN on your device and set up Split-Tunneling on the router.
+This application allows you to easily connect VPN on your device in Canada and set up Split-Tunneling on the router.

 24/7 Customer Support Live Chat